 - Accessing and joining online support communities

 The pandemic brought some issues to light about gaps in Internet service and digital literacy.
-But vulnerable and underserved cancer patients and their loved ones no longer need to remain in that state.
+But vulnerable and underrepresented cancer patients and their loved ones no longer need to remain in that state.
 They now have options to move them toward becoming empowered and informed.

 Empowered and tech-savvy patients have the ability to build more support for themselves and to build knowledge and confidence.
 With increased confidence, patients feel more at ease to ask questions when they interact with their healthcare team members.
 This fortified knowledge and confidence then empowers them to make more informed decisions for optimal health outcomes and improved quality of life for patients.
-These results make a clear win-win for formerly underserved cancer patients and for those who work to support these patients.
+These results make a clear win-win for formerly underrepresented cancer patients and for those who work to support these patients.